 - Extra-curricular activities are accessible for children with SEND.

-- The SENCO’s job is to support the class teacher and learning support assistants in planning for children with SEND.
+- The SENDCO’s job is to support the class teacher and learning support assistants in planning for children with SEND.

 - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.

 How will your child be supported when they are leaving the school or moving to a new class?

 If your child is moving to another school:

 - We will make sure that all records about your child are passed on as soon as possible.